101 (song)

-"101" is a song written by American musician Prince (using his pseudonym Joey Coco) for Scottish-born British singer Sheena Easton.
+"101" is a song written by American musician Prince (using his pseudonym Joey Coco) for Scottish singer Sheena Easton.
 The song appeared on Easton's ninth studio album The Lover in Me (1988), and was released in 1989 as the third single from The Lover in Me album.
 Though he used the name "Joey Coco" for the writing credit, Prince was credited as the producer using his real (first) name.